staplespeter/Demo-Project/README.md

 Minimum intention is to produce a signin page and account page, with full back-end code, with a port to .NET once TS/Node/React is learned.

-Current work being done on feature/DP-1 branch.
-Pull this for latest.

 Master is operational.
 Pull this.
+Currently the sign in page will return a token but will not redirect.

 Requirements:
 >NodeJs & NPM